 "Just past the gate we kept a close eye on each other

 but every one stayed silent, as the dead tend to."

 "If the coordinates at which you find yourself are mutable,

 try to travel less capriciously."

 ('Alternating Positions' from Spamfighter, 2007)

-When Anne Vegter ends her poem ‘Meten & wegen’ (Measuring & weighing; from her most recent collection Eiland berg gletsjer) with the sentence “Readers are looking for someone in whom they can rest”, she shows that she is aware of these two roles, and of how readers of poetry might react to this double position.
+When Vegter ends her poem 'Meten & wegen' (Hit & Miss; from her most recent collection Eiland berg gletsjer) with the sentence "Readers look for someone to take a breather in", she shows that she is aware of these two roles, and of how readers of poetry might react to this double position.
 With her (or Anne Vegter) readers are probably always looking in the wrong place, wrote Piet Gerbrandy in response to that sentence, because Anne Vegter (or she) is a poet who prefers to rudely awaken the reader than to encourage rest.
-However true that may be, everything evoked by shaking the reader holds true, and though it doesn’t help the reader to find rest, it gives us a poetic truth on the basis of which we can move forward every day anew.
-"Yesterday someone said it fits or whistles forward," wrote Anne Vegter in the same poem.
-And that’s exactly how it is.
+However true that may be, everything evoked by shaking the reader holds true, and though it doesn't help the reader to find rest, it gives us a poetic truth on the basis of which we can move forward every day anew.
+"Yesterday someone said either it fits or kiss it goodbye," wrote Anne Vegter in the same poem.
+And that's exactly how it is.

 Eiland berg gletsjer (Island Mountain Glacier), Querido, Amsterdam, 2011